animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 comments: true
 ---

-Many a times, during our application development we come across a situation where we wish to reuse a single interface to define multiple classes and for even different purposes.
-The issue with using that with .NET Core and the in-built dependency injection is the trouble when we face to write code which has to use the above cases.
-Therefore, in this article, we are going to discuss two ways in which i think we can overcome the same in the present time.
+Many times, during our application development we come across a situation where we wish to reuse a single interface to define multiple classes and for even different purposes.
+The issue with using that with .NET Core and the in-built dependency injection is the trouble when we face writing code which has to use the above cases.
+Therefore, in this article, we are going to discuss two ways in which I think we can overcome the same in the present time.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/app-multiple-instances-same-interface){: .btn .btn--primary}